Michigan Survey Guide

 Licensing and Verification

 All land surveyors in Michigan must hold a license under MCL 339.2001, regulated by the Michigan Board of Professional Surveyors through LARA.
-Verify any surveyor you hire at michigan.gov/lara before signing a contract.
+Every surveyor in our Michigan directory is sourced from state licensing records.

 Ready to get quotes?
 Browse our directory to find a licensed land surveyor in Ingham County.